EOSgithub/linked-blog-starter-md/EH - Relic Compendium.md

 Angelic Protection T2: You can cast warding bond once per long rest as a ritual without expending a spell slot.
 When summoning a guardian angel it automatically casts warding bond on a friendly creature.

 ?
-T2: You learn and can cast once each without expending a spell slot the spells: Aid, Protection from Energy and Slow.
+T2: You learn and can cast once per long rest each without expending a spell slot the spells: Aid, Protection from Energy and Slow.

 ---